jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 As a consequence:

-The package `@adaptabletools/adaptableblotter` has been renamed to `@adaptabletools/adaptable`
+- The package `@adaptabletools/adaptableblotter` has been renamed to `@adaptabletools/adaptable`

-The package `@adaptabletools/adaptableblotter-react-aggrid` has been renamed to `@adaptabletools/adaptable-react-aggrid`
+- The package `@adaptabletools/adaptableblotter-react-aggrid` has been renamed to `@adaptabletools/adaptable-react-aggrid`

-The package `@adaptabletools/adaptableblotter-angular-aggrid` has been renamed to `@adaptabletools/adaptable-angular-aggrid`
+- The package `@adaptabletools/adaptableblotter-angular-aggrid` has been renamed to `@adaptabletools/adaptable-angular-aggrid`

 ## ag-Grid Modularisation

-Version 6 depends on ag-Grid v.22.
-This included a big change to using [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they wanted.
+Version 6 depends on ag-Grid v.22 which introduced [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they wanted.
 The distinction between Community (free) and Enterprise (commercial) was maintained.

-AdapTable (both 'core' and frameworks wrappers) now depends on `@ag-grid-community/all-modules` (as a peer dependency), so please make sure you install it.
+AdapTable (both 'core' and framework wrappers) now depends on `@ag-grid-community/all-modules` as a **peer dependency**, so please make sure you install it.

 You can, additionally, install as many ag-Grid Enterprise modules as you want; AdapTable will only provide functionality that matches the ag-Grid modules that you provide.

-In the vanilla JavaScript version you add the modules as an extra property of *vendorGrid* (in AdaptableOptions):
+In the vanilla JavaScript version you add the modules as an extra property of **vendorGrid** (in *AdaptableOptions*):

 ```ts
  vendorGrid: {